mmottl/res/README.md

 ------------

-This OCaml-library consists of a set of modules which implement automatically resizing (= reallocating) datastructures that consume a contiguous part of memory.
+This OCaml-library consists of a set of modules which implement automatically resizing (= reallocating) data structures that consume a contiguous part of memory.
 This allows appending and removing of elements to/from arrays (both boxed and unboxed), strings (buffers), bit strings and weak arrays while still maintaining fast constant-time access to elements.